vcsjones/vcsjones.dev/_posts/2016-11-29-making-sense-of-dotnet-cli.md

 it said something like "1.0.0-preview2-1-003177".
 What gives?

 The first thing to point out is that the Tooling and the Runtime are two different versions.
-The Runtime has not yet release in 1.0.0 form.
+The Tooling has not yet release in 1.0.0 form.
 The Runtime however, is at 1.1.0 as of writing.

 In short, `dotnet --version` **is the version of the tooling**.
 If you want the